codyloyd/minotaur/docs/tutorial/README.md

 That's it!
 The game is in a state that we could call 'complete'.
 Of course NO game is ever _actually_ finished is it?

+The code for our completed project can be found in [this repo](https://github.com/codyloyd/minotaur-pong).

+You can play that example [HERE](https://codyloyd.github.io/minotaur-pong/).
 ### What next?
 There are several improvements you could make to this game.
 Consider the following:
 - Display the winner on the 'end' screen.